Business market segmentation is often a forgotten step when launching a startup or small business.

 Unless you are your ideal customer, your marketing efforts will be ineffective.

 Any sales you make will be random at best.
 You’ll repeatedly be dipping into a fountain of cash (you likely don’t have) to pay for advertising costs and generating a host of low-quality leads who’ll never buy what you’re selling.

-So correctly segmenting your market is vital because it gives you a competitive advantage.
+So correctly segmenting your business market is vital because it gives you a competitive advantage.
 And here’s how:

 1 - Find a better quality customer.